luoyec/luoyec.github.io/_pages/recuritment.md

 I am currently seeking highly motivated PhD students, post-docs, research assistants, and summer interns for my research team.
 Candidates must demonstrate expertise in one of the following research areas:

-1. Remote Sensing and GIS Applications in Economics Strong proficiency in processing and analyzing remote sensing data, experience with Python-based GIS techniques or Google Earth Engine
+1. Remote Sensing and GIS Applications in Economics:
+- Strong proficiency in processing and analyzing remote sensing data, experience with Python-based GIS techniques or Google Earth Engine

 2. Environmental and Agricultural Economic Analysis:
-Strong background in causal inference and reduced-form analysis, or experience with structural estimations and empirical IO
+- Strong background in causal inference and reduced-form analysis, or experience with structural estimations and empirical IO

 3. Data Science in Economics:
-Strong foundation in mathematical modeling or deep learning, or experience implementing LLM techniques in economic applications
+- Strong foundation in mathematical modeling or deep learning, or experience implementing LLM techniques in economic applications

 PhD/RA Recruitment Criteria:
 - Bachelor's or master's degree in relevant fields